 Redox is the only purely SaaS EHR integration API out there.
 We knew the industry wasn’t moving to the cloud fast enough and part of our mission is to speed that up.

 Spend time on what matters

 We give developers a single endpoint to connect to, meaning they can spend more time making an awesome product and less time worrying about how they are going to manage connecting to all of your customers.

-We do the dirty work that health sytem IT teams usaully do, manipulating HL7 and translating codes, meaning your developers don't have to develop costly infrastructure and your project won't get bogged down by all the IT work needed.
+We do the dirty work that health system IT teams usually do, manipulating HL7 and translating codes, meaning your developers don’t have to develop costly infrastructure and your project won’t get bogged down by all the IT work needed.

 Most importantly, we are ready to scale with you, no need to worry about how you are going to go from 1 to 100 connections – we’ve got you covered.

 I spent a lot of time working within the walls of health system data centers configuring interfaces from EHRs and traditional engines.
 Those years gave me a sense of the way it should work for modern web developers.
 We strive to make that ideal a reality at Redox.
 Most important to this is your feedback.
 You’re the ones making the the innovative apps and moving healthcare forward.
 We’re doing this for you; so please let us know how to do it better.
 Sign up for Redox, send me an email, or join our Slack community.
 We’re looking forward to getting you integrated.